 What you do immediately after a motorcycle accident depends on the seriousness of your injuries.
 With severe injuries like bone fractures, the first thing you should do is seek medical treatment.
-If your injuries are minor, you should stay at the scene of the accident to collect evidence and information from the other party involved.
+If your injuries are minor, you should stay at the accident scene to collect evidence and information from the other party involved.
 Below are the steps to take:

 - Call the appropriate law enforcement agency to respond to the accident and write a traffic report.
 Remember to ask for a copy of the report.

-- Get the names, insurance policy information, phone numbers and drivers license numbers from all parties who were involved in the accident.
+- Get the names, insurance policy information, phone numbers, and driver's license numbers from all parties involved in the accident.

 - Get contact information and a statement from witnesses.
 You can use your phone to record their statement.

 - Take pictures of the crash scene and focus on roadway marks or placement of the vehicles.

-- Get a hold of your insurance company to explain what happened.
+- Get hold of your insurance company to explain what happened.

 - Go see your primary doctor as soon as possible or go to the emergency room if your pain worsens.

 Motorcycle accidents can be devastating and can cause life-long injuries.
 Three of the most detrimental injuries include:

 - Head and Neck Injuries: Nearly 80 percent of all injuries are to the head and neck.
 The severity of these head and neck injuries depends on whether the rider was wearing a helmet when the accident happened.

 - Traumatic Brain Injury: A traumatic brain injury is one of the most serious and life-changing.
 This injury can deprive the person of his or her identity and ability to function with everyday tasks.

 - Spinal Cord Injury: Another life-altering injury is to the spine.
 Depending on where the injury occurred, the person may be paralyzed.
 The person has a greater chance of being paralyzed in all four extremities if the injury occurs higher on the spinal column.

 - Loss of Limbs: Some serious motorcycle accidents can cause injuries to a limb that requires amputation.